sylviazy/Tools-For-Analytics-Project/README.md

 ### Top10.ipynb
 In this file, we analyze the top 10 causes of calls to 311 in NY 10036, with the total amount of incidents of each cause respectively.
 ### Parking.ipynb
+In the second file, we want to understand whether the incident rate of illegal parking is higher in our area than the global.